dotnet/docs-maui/docs/user-interface/graphics/blendmodes.md

 <!-- Sample link goes here -->

-The .NET Multi-platform App UI (.NET MAUI) graphics library enables different compositing operations for graphical objects to be specified by the `ICanvas.BlendMode` property.
+.NET Multi-platform App UI (.NET MAUI) graphics enables different compositing operations for graphical objects to be specified by the `ICanvas.BlendMode` property.
 This property determines what happens when a graphical object (called the *source*), is rendered on top of an existing graphical object (called the *destination*).
 By default, the last drawn object obscures the objects drawn underneath it:

 :::image type="content" source="blendmodes-images/normal.png" alt-text="Screenshot of a three colored circles, using the normal blend mode.":::